Week Two: Are the health exchanges doing any better?

 Right now it’s not such a big deal because only a few applications at a time are getting through.
 It could turn into a much bigger problem if it persists once the registration system is fixed and thousands of applications are coming in.

-Either way though it looks like even if the Federal exchange is fixed tomorrow, the public relations damage is done.
-According to a new poll, just seven percent of American think the roll out of the exchanges has gone well.
+Either way, though it looks like even if the Federal exchange is fixed tomorrow, the public relations damage is done.
+According to a new poll, just seven percent of Americans think the rollout of the exchanges has gone well.

 Here’s hoping for a better week three!